County Durham: Toponymy

-The ceremonial county is officially named Durham, but the county has long been commonly known as County Durham and is the only English county name prefixed with "County" in common usage (a practice common in Ireland).
+The ceremonial county is officially named Durham, but the county has long been commonly known as County Durham and it is the only English county name prefixed with "County" in common usage (a practice common in Ireland).
 Its unusual naming (for an English shire) is explained to some extent by the relationship with the Bishops of Durham, who for centuries governed Durham as a county palatine (the County Palatine of Durham) outside the usual structure of county administration in England.